Last Updated: April 9, 2015

 Some died at an early age.
 Today we know much more about the

-prevention, diagnosis, and treatment of type 2 diabetes and related
+prevention, diagnosis and treatment of type 2 diabetes than

 Type 1 diabetes affects 5% of all people with diabetes and

 occurs mostly in people under the age of 20.
 In this condition, the